- Teams must contain at least two members and no more than five members.

 Applications are scheduled to open on Tuesday, March 1, 2022.
 The deadline will be at the end of March (exact date TBA asap).

 The application will not be exactly the same as last year’s, but if you would like a general overview of what we ask, please click to download a pdf copy of the MIT delta v 2021 application form.

 - Applicants shall fill out an on-line application form in which they will outline details about:

 - the problem they are trying to solve

 - how they were inspired to solve this problem

 - how they believe this solution might support a sustainable, stand-alone business

-- Applicants shall also upload a one-minute video to YouTube, Vimeo, or a sharable cloud-based link to the video file.
+- Applicants must also upload a one-minute video to YouTube, Vimeo, or a sharable cloud-based link.

 - This 60-second video should contain two elements: